arman-hosain/CarRentalManagement/README.md

 ## MVC structure of this project

-Laravel follows MVC pattern.
+Laravel applications follow the traditional Model-View-Controller design pattern, where we use:
+Controllers to handle user requests and retrieve data, by leveraging Models Models to interact with your database and retrieve your objects’ information Views to render pages.

  Here's the link of [Model](https://github.com/AlphaDog707/CarRentalManagement/tree/master/app/Model), [Controller](https://github.com/AlphaDog707/CarRentalManagement/tree/master/app/Http/Controllers) and [View](https://github.com/AlphaDog707/CarRentalManagement/tree/master/resources/views)

 ## About Laravel